FixTheCode/jupyter/README.md

     - docker pull jupyter/datascience-notebook:latest
     - docker run -it --rm -p 8888:8888 -p 4040:4040 -v ~:/home/jovyan/workspace jupyter/datascience-notebook:latest
-    - Use the URL output from the docker run command in
+    - Use the URL output from the docker run command

 ## Named Entity Recognition (NER)
 Named Entity Recognition is a way of extracted names of persons, organisations, locations etc. from unstructured text.
 This example uses  pre-trained machine learning models.